The California Truck Accident Lawyers of Arash Law Are Dedicated to Helping Victims Recover Maximum Compensation

 If you or a loved one has been injured in a truck accident, it is important to get legal advice as soon as possible.
 The sooner an attorney becomes involved in your case, the better able he or she will be able to protect your legal rights.
 Any statements you make on the scene of the accident or to the insurance company can be used in an attempt to reduce the value of your claim.

 Our experienced truck accident attorneys fight hard to prevent such insurance company tactics.
 Call Arash Law at (888) 488-1391.
-We are a truck accident law firm, and our lawyers know how to protect the legal rights of injury victims.
+We are a record-setting California truck accident law firm, and our lawyers know how to protect the legal rights of big-rig injury victims in specific areas such as San Diego, San Bernardino, Los Angeles, San Francisco, Fresno, Sacramento, Riverside, and across rest of the Golden State.